sparkplusplus/sparkplusplus.github.io/docs/spark-internals/1-Overview.md

 ```scala
 val sc = new SparkContext("spark://master:7077", "AppName")
 ```
 Then the driver program will be on the local machine.
-However this is not a recommended way of running Spark since the local machine may not be in the same network with the Worker nodes, which will slow down the communication between the driver and the executors
+However, this is not a recommended way of running Spark since the local machine may not be in the same network with the Worker nodes, which will slow down the communication between the driver and the executors

-  - There may have one or multiple ExecutorBackend processes in each Worker node, each one possesses an Executor instance.
+  - There may have one or multiple **ExecutorBackend** processes in each Worker node, each one possesses an Executor instance.
 Each Executor object maintains a thread pool.
 Each task runs on a thread.
   - Each application has one driver and multiple executors.
 All tasks within the same executor belongs to the same application
-  - In Standalone deployment mode, ExecutorBackend is instantiated as CoarseGrainedExecutorBackend
+  - In Standalone deployment mode, **ExecutorBackend** is instantiated as **CoarseGrainedExecutorBackend**

-    > In my cluster there's only one CoarseGrainedExecutorBackend process on each worker and I didn't manage to configure multiple instances of it (my guess is that there'll be multiple CoarseGrainedExecutorBackend process when when multiple applications are running, need to be confirmed).
-    > Check this blog (in Chinese) [Summary on Spark Executor Driver Resource Scheduling](http://blog.csdn.net/oopsoom/article/details/38763985) by [@OopsOutOfMemory](http://weibo.com/oopsoom) if you want to know more about the relation between Worker and Executor.

-  - Worker controls the CoarseGrainedExecutorBackend by using a ExecutorRunner
+  - Worker controls the **CoarseGrainedExecutorBackend** by using a **ExecutorRunner**

 After the deployment diagram, we'll examine an example job to see how a Spark job is created and executed.

-## Example Spark Job
+### Example Spark Job
-The example here is the GroupByTest application under the examples package in Spark.
+The example here is the **GroupByTest** application under the examples package in Spark.
 We assume that the application is run on the Master node, with the following command:

 ```scala
 /* Usage: GroupByTest [numMappers] [numKVPairs] [valSize] [numReducers] */